D3Portillo/ira/README.md

 Ira is a window.fetch API wrapper with some extra stuff.
 Debug logs, persistent settings and custom currying to request functions with a set of options.

-This little wrapper tries to function using just current JS Engine features, no babel or typescript used.
+This little wrapper tries to function using current JS Engine features, no babel or typescript used.
 It's plain vanilla Javascript.

 ## Npm Install